 To print your copy, click here to download this chart (pdf) now!

-Starting after Christmas, I send out a “Plant Something” weekly checklist to prepare for the season to my e-mail subscribers.
-To make sure not to miss these resources, click here to subscribe to these weekly e-mails from December through May and every other week through the rest of the year.
+Starting on Christmas Day, I send out my “In the Garden” weekly e-mails.
+To make sure not to miss these resource-packed e-mails, enter your e-mail address below to receive them from December through May and periodically throughout the rest of the year.

 Sign up for my weekly garden email